WordPress/openverse/documentation/meta/incidents/index.md

 is stabilized, any ongoing investigations, preventative measures, or documentation changes will be prioritized by the team alongside our other work.

-This priority schedule is intentionally distinct from our GitHub priority scale.
+This severity scale is intentionally distinct from our GitHub priority scale.
 Any GitHub issues created to _stabilize_ a Severity 1 or Severity 2 incident should be marked as "critical" in GitHub.
 Other issues should be prioritized at your own discretion.